 Talk about convenience for the DEC user.
-TPs TravelMate TM 1200 is display, printer and communications all rolled into one lightweight, go-anywhere package that emulates a VT-100TM video terminal.
+TI's TravelMate [TM] 1200 is display, printer and communications all rolled into one lightweight, go-anywhere package that emulates a VT-100 [TM] video terminal.
 With it, you can access DEC computers from just about any remote location as long as there's a phone handy.
 Perfect for on-the-go DEC communications.
 The TravelMate 1200 VT-100 emulation cartridge also includes auto access features such as stored phone numbers and log-on sequences.
-This actually makes your TravelMate-to-DFC communications easier than using a phone.
-And the VT-100 emulation cartridge can be programmed to fit individual applications within your DEC operating environment.
-The TravelMate 1200 with VT-100 emulation capability also carries an impeccable pedigree - a 15 year heritage of reliable, rugged design and dependable operation.
+This actually makes your TravelMate-to-DEC communications easier than using a phone.
+And the VT-100 emulation cartridge can be programmed to fit individual applications within voit DEC operating environmen The TravelMate 1200 with VT-100 emulation capability also carries an impeccable pedigree - a 15-year heritage of reliable, rugged design and dependable operation.
 After all, it's a member of the Silent 700 Series of Portable Data Terminals family from Texas Instruments.
 It's definitely a terminal you can trust.
 So next time you have to take off, take the DEC connection.

-For more information on the Silent TVC peries, TravelMate and VT-100 emulation, call toll-free 1-800-527-3500.
-TEXAS HISTRUMENTS silem 70c and TravelMare are trademarks of Texas Instruments Incorporated Classes a reademark of Figural Equipment Corporation.
-The locations after exploring task is not accessible, the optional accusive coupler may be required. © 1987 TL 34685.
+For more information on the Silent 700 Series, TravelMate and VT-100 emulation, call toll-free 1-800-527-3500.